jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/index.md

 ---

 # Introduction to ANSI Escape Codes
 Colorist uses ANSI escape codes to style text in the terminal.
-This page explains how ANSI escape codes work, and how to use them in your own code.
+This section explains how ANSI escape codes work, and how to use them in your own code.

 ## What Are ANSI Escape Codes?
 ANSI escape sequences were introduced in the 1970s as a standard to style text terminals with color, font styling, and other options.
 They are supported by most modern terminals in operating systems like Windows, macOS, and Linux.